CrayLabs/SmartSim/doc/ensemble.rst

 ========
 An ``Ensemble`` is a SmartSim object comprised of multiple :ref:`Model<model_api>` objects, each representing an individual simulation.
-An Ensemble can be be reference as a single instance and enables users to launch a group of simulations at runtime.
+An Ensemble can be be referenced as a single instance and enables users to launch a group of simulations simultaneously at runtime.
 Ensembles can be launched with other SmartSim entities and ML infrastructure to build AI-enabled workflows.
-The :ref:`Ensemble API<ensemble_api>` offers key Ensemble features, including helper functions to:
+The :ref:`Ensemble API<ensemble_api>` offers key Ensemble features, including class methods to:

 - :ref:`Ensemble.add_ml_model()<load_ml_model>`: load a TF, TF-lite, PT, or ONNX model into the database at runtime.
 - :ref:`Ensemble.add_function()<load_tf_function>`: load TorchScript functions to launch with each entity belonging to the ensemble.